helenakohl/2023-amse-template/project/project-plan.md

 ## Summary

 <!-- Describe your data science project in max.
 5 sentences. -->
-This projects analyzes XY.
+This projects analyzes XY

 ## Rationale

 <!-- Outline the impact of the analysis, e.g. which pains it solves. -->
-The analysis helps XY to do YZ.
+The analysis helps XY to do YZ

 ## Datasources